dbsoft/dwindows/readme.txt

     On Windows x86 and x64 subdirectories are created automatically This allows platform specific versions to be accessible without a rebuild.
 Also removed the DWDLLDIR variable on Windows.
-If you have DWLIBDIR pointing to the "lib" subdirectly please remove "\lib".
+If you have DWLIBDIR pointing to the "lib" subdirectory please remove "\lib".
+Added DW_FEATURE_CONTAINER_MODE on Mobile platforms: iOS and Android.
+    DW_CONTAINER_MODE_DEFAULT: Minimal container; icon and text only.
+    DW_CONTAINER_MODE_EXTRA: Extra columns displayed on a second line.
+    DW_CONTAINER_MODE_MULTI: A separate clickable line for each column.

 Dynamic Windows Documentation is available at: